yunojuno/django-simple-saml/README.md

 ## Version support

-This app support Django 3.2+ and Python 3.8+.
+This app supports Django 4.2+ and Python 3.8+.

 ## Background